Prag8855/aab/content/guides/freelance-visa-letter-of-intent.md

 Related_reviews: reviews/freelance-visa-letter-of-intent/johanna-sieben.md
 ---

-Letters of written come from German clients that intend to give you work.
-Essentially, they say "if you give this person a freelance visa, I have work for them".
+A letter of intent (*[[Absichtserklärung]]*) is a letter that says "I plan to hire this person to do this service for this price".
+You need letters of intent to [apply for a freelance visa](/guides/how-to-get-a-german-freelance-visa) in Berlin.

 A letter of intent is not a contract.
-The businesses and individuals that write your letters of intent are not forced to hire you.[^0]

-When you [apply for the German freelance visa](/guides/how-to-get-a-german-freelance-visa), you must show letters of intent (*Absichtserklärung*).[^1] Some interviewers don't care about them, and some require them.[^2] They are officially required.[^3]
+The person who wrote the letter is not forced to do anything.

 {% include "blocks/_tableOfContents.html" %}

 ## Why are letters of intent important?

-Letters of intent are officially required when you [apply for a freelance visa](/guides/how-to-get-a-german-freelance-visa) in Berlin.[^4] They are very important because they prove two things:
+You need letters of intent to [apply for a freelance visa](/guides/how-to-get-a-german-freelance-visa) in Berlin.[^4] They prove two things:

 - **You can find work and make money in Germany.**
-    You will not get a freelance visa if you don't make enough money to support yourself.
+    To get a freelance visa, you must make enough money to support yourself.
 - **There is a regional demand for your services.**
     You will not get a freelance visa if you don't have any clients in Germany.[^0] You can't only work for clients in other countries.

+If you just [moved to Berlin](/guides/moving-to-berlin) to [start your business](/guides/start-a-business-in-germany), you might not have customers yet.
+Your letters of intent convince the *[[Ausländerberhörde]]* that you will find clients and make money soon.

+A better visa application can get you a longer freelance visa.
+Instead of 6 months or 1 year, you can get up to 3 years.
+It depends a lot on your letters of intent.

 **[How to apply for the German freelance visa ➞](/guides/how-to-get-a-german-freelance-visa)**

 ## How many letters of intent are required?

-According to feedback from applicants, you need **at least 2 letters of intent from German clients or individuals**.[^1] The more you have, the better.
+You need **at least 2 letters of intent from German clients or individuals**, but more is better.[^1] You must convince the *[[Ausländerberhörde]]* that you will have clients and make money.
+More proof is better.

 ### Signed contracts

-Signed contracts are better than letters of intent for your visa application.
+Signed contracts are better than letters of intent.
 Letters of intent show that the company *wants* to hire you.
 Signed contracts show that the company *must* hire you.

-Contracts are harder to get, because companies don't know when you will get your freelance visa.[^0] You can't start working for them before you get your freelance visa.
+Contracts are harder to get, because companies don't know when you will get your freelance visa.[^0] In many cases, you can only work after you get your freelance visa.

 ### Letters of reference from previous clients